 - 1. The subject property is owned by Hunziker Development Group. - 2.
 The existing zoning is consistent with the "Residential Neighborhood 3 (RN3)" identified on the Ames Plan 2040 Future Land Use Map. - 3.
 Development in the "FS-RL" zoning district requires a Master Plan and subsequent Platting review process to assure that such development and intensity of use assures a safe, functional, efficient, and environmentally sound operation. - 4.
-Ames Municipal Code Section 29.1507(4) describes the process for submitting a Master Plan. - 5.
-Impacts on infrastructure and City services for this parcel is consistent with what is already anticipated for the area.
+Ames Municipal Code Section 29.1507(4) describes the process for submitting a Master Plan.

+5. Impacts on infrastructure and City services for this parcel is consistent with what is already anticipated for the area.

 Public Notice.
-The City provided mailed notice to all property owners within 200 feet of the subject property and two signs were placed on the property prior to the City Council meeting in accordance with the notification requirements of Chapter 29.
+The City provided mailed notice to all property owners within 200 feet of the subject property prior to the Planning and Zoning Commission meeting in accordance with the notification requirements of Chapter 29.